tatanithin007/installing-python-on-windows-and-ubuntu/Readme.md

 7:double click on install_requirements.py

+#startUp.ps1 is for to install python and autocontroll on windows
+1. Copy the from local machine and open powershell
+2. Copy and paste the folder path where script file is present
+3. type the below command on powershell and press enter startUp.ps1

+This will install all the 5 browsers,please click accept and isntall for opera and vivaldi.
+4. once all the 5 browsers got installed run kill-browsers.ps1 (this will kill the opened browsers and restart again)

+To add extensions manually, user below URLs

+for chrom, chromium and chrome dev use chrome://extensions
+vivaldi: vivaldi:://extensions
+opera --> opera://extenisons

+keep in develoer mode add extensions and extract id

+5. double click on install_requirements.py

 #auto_controll_on_ubuntu.sh is to install autocontroll on ubunut (this need to be executed via root)
 1:sudo passwd root
 2:set password(enter device password, news password and confirm password)